auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 The `token_endpoint_auth_method` property on the `auth0_client` resource has been removed.
 Managing a client's authentication method can be achieved through the `auth0_client_credentials` resource instead.

-Further, it is generally recommended to manage any client authentication configuration, including client secret and public key through the `auth0_client_credentials` resource.
+Furthermore, it is generally recommended to manage any client authentication configuration, including client secret and public key through the `auth0_client_credentials` resource.

 <table>